Booz Allen Hamilton (BAH)

 A company’s long-term sales performance can indicate its overall quality.
 Any business can put up a good quarter or two, but the best consistently grow over the long haul.

-As you can see below, Booz Allen Hamilton’s sales grew at a solid 8.5% compounded annual growth rate over the last five years.
+As you can see below, Booz Allen Hamilton’s 7.8% annualized revenue growth over the last five years was solid.
 This is an encouraging starting point for our analysis because it shows Booz Allen Hamilton’s demand was higher than many business services companies.

 Booz Allen Hamilton Quarterly Revenue

-Long-term growth is the most important, but within business services, a half-decade historical view may miss new innovations or demand cycles.
-Booz Allen Hamilton’s annualized revenue growth of 8% over the last two years aligns with its five-year trend, suggesting its demand was predictably strong.
+We at StockStory place the most emphasis on long-term growth, but within business services, a half-decade historical view may miss recent innovations or disruptive industry trends.
+Booz Allen Hamilton’s annualized revenue growth of 5.1% over the last two years is below its five-year trend, but we still think the results were respectable.
 Booz Allen Hamilton Year-On-Year Revenue Growth

-Looking ahead, sell-side analysts expect revenue to grow 5.1% over the next 12 months, a slight deceleration versus the last two years.
-We still think its growth trajectory is satisfactory given its scale and suggests the market is baking in success for its products and services.
+Looking ahead, sell-side analysts expect revenue to remain flat over the next 12 months, a deceleration versus the last two years.
+This projection is underwhelming and implies its products and services will see some demand headwinds.
+At least the company is tracking well in other measures of financial health.

 6. Operating Margin

-Booz Allen Hamilton’s operating margin might fluctuated slightly over the last 12 months but has remained more or less the same, averaging 8.8% over the last five years.
+Booz Allen Hamilton’s operating margin might fluctuated slightly over the last 12 months but has generally stayed the same, averaging 8.8% over the last five years.
 This profitability was mediocre for a business services business and caused by its suboptimal cost structure.

 Looking at the trend in its profitability, Booz Allen Hamilton’s operating margin might fluctuated slightly but has generally stayed the same over the last five years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.